 But in the past decade, those barriers to entry have virtually disappeared, enabling the emergence of a new set of fresh, agile, and often digital-first brands.
 Meanwhile, the tumult of 2020 has challenged all brands to be more mindful of their role in both reflecting and shaping the greater culture.

 Now is a moment that challenges even the most savvy and skilled of business leaders.

 Below, nine of LPK’s seasoned brand-builders share their advice on how heritage brands can evolve, flex, and thrive going forward.

-SR. STRATEGY DIRECTOR & HEAD OF INSIGHTS
+VP, STRATEGY & HEAD OF INSIGHTS

 “Often, heritage brands are seen as having a lot of baggage.
 I like to think of them as having a backstory.
 Brands exist in a timeless and timely construct.
 In order to continue to remain relevant to a new generation of consumers, it is incumbent upon heritage brands to activate their enduring (timeless) human truth in ways that give them new meaning and expression in emerging (timely) sociocultural contexts.”

 “For brands to survive for the long haul, they need to evolve to keep up with—and even lead—emergent culture.
 Heritage brands do this surprisingly well.
 It seems a bit of an oxymoron: an old brand that’s relevant today.
 But heritage brands teach us that any brand can express modernity if guided by the light of their timeless truth.”

 The way forward: if your heritage brand has endured this long, it was built on an unshakable human truth.
 Identify and focus on that insight, then use it to inspire new creative strategies that will resonate with consumers in emergent culture.